qubard/mcidle-python/README.md

                        (default=340)
-  --username USERNAME  Your Mojang account username (an email or legacy name) --password PASSWORD  Your Mojang account password --dport DPORT    The port to connect to with mcidle (default=1337)
+  --username USERNAME  Your Mojang account username (an email or legacy name) --password PASSWORD  Your Mojang account password --dport DPORT    The port that mcidle listens on (default=1337)

 ```